lukasilverio94/barber_app/README.md

 # Barbershop App
 A backend system for managing barbers, customers, and appointments, built with Spring Boot and PostgreSQL.
-Twilio used for real time messaging on Whatsapp after appointment is confirmed.
+Notification Email system implementing for real time information about appointments (requested, confirmed, cancelled)

 ## Getting Started
 1. Clone the repository: (SSH)